For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Check your blanket's specific care instructions and follow these closely.

-As mentioned above, don't switch the electric blanket on to dry it.
-If you have a tumble dryer, you might be able to dry the blanket on a low-heat setting.
-But otherwise, air dry it.
+If you have a tumble dryer, you might be able to dry the blanket on a low-heat setting (again, check the care instructions of your blanket first).
+Otherwise, air dry it.

 And once the blanket's dry, don't iron it.
 This can damage the wiring.